 Though your resume may look spot on and demonstrate that you have the right type of experience and education, upon closer inspection a potential employer may see that there are gaps between your positions.

-Explaining that you were out of the workforce for two years to complete your Master’s Degree is quite easy, and since having a higher education is a very admirable trait, mentioning it again in your cover letter will not hurt.
-On the other hand, here are some tricky topics that should seem pretty straightforward, but really do require a bit of finesse.
+Explaining you were out of the workforce for two years to complete your Master’s Degree is quite easy, and since having a higher education is an admirable trait, mentioning it again in your cover letter will not hurt.
+On the other hand, here are some tricky topics that should seem pretty straightforward, but do require a bit of finesse.

-In your cover letter you can explain that you had been working toward X career, but realized on the way that it was not as rewarding as you thought it would be.
-You found what would truly make you happy for the rest of your life, and are now very eager to begin on this new path.
+In your cover letter, you can explain you had been working toward X career, but realized on the way it was not as rewarding as you thought it would be.
+You found what would truly make you happy for the rest of your life, and are now eager to begin on this new path.

 Need additional help?
 Reach out to Candace for assistance!